Fjoggs/fjender/README.md

 # Render syntax

-When you call render, it takes the filename as its first argument, and an object containing all the render variables as its second
+When you call render, it takes the html filename as its first argument, and an object containing all the render variables as its second.

 ## Frameworks used
 - Ecmascript 6